Foreign relations of the Maldives: United Kingdom

+The UK governed the Maldives from 1796 to 1965, when it achieved full independence.

+Both countries share common membership of the Commonwealth, the International Criminal Court, the United Nations, and the World Trade Organization.
+The two countries are currently negotiating a Free Trade Agreement.

 The Maldives became a British Protectorate in the 19th century and the Maldivian monarchs were granted a good measure of self-governance.
-The Maldives gained total independence in 1965.
+The Maldives gained full independence from Britain in 1965.
 The maritime border with the British Indian Ocean Territory (BIOT) remains undemarcated, with negotiations with the UK being broken off by the Maldives in the late 1990s.